gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the Public Key Request uses the method POST, each element of the 'get_pub_keys' parameter is a CBOR byte string, encoding the Sender ID of the group member for which the associated public key is requested.

+# Retrieval of Group Policies # {#sec-policies}

+A group member may request to current policies used in the OSCORE group.
+To this end, the group member sends a Policies Request, as defined in Section 4.5.1 of {{I-D.ietf-ace-key-groupcomm}}, to the endpoint /group-oscore/NAME/policies at the Group Manager, with NAME the name of the OSCORE group.

+# Retrieval of Keying Material Version # {#sec-version}

+A group member may request to current version of the OSCORE Security Context used in the OSCORE group.
+To this end, the group member sends a Version Request, as defined in Section 4.6.1 of {{I-D.ietf-ace-key-groupcomm}}, to the endpoint /group-oscore/NAME/ctx-num at the Group Manager, with NAME the name of the OSCORE group.

 # Request to Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
 To this end, the group member sends a Group Leaving Request, as defined in Section 4.7 of {{I-D.ietf-ace-key-groupcomm}}, to the endpoint /group-oscore/NAME/name at the Group Manager, with NAME the name of the OSCORE group to leave.